NuSynth/GlideCLI/README.md

 that the test taker was tested on.
 In person tests would need to be performed to ensure there is zero cheating to the best of anyones ability to ensure that.
 The entire test session would be video recorded and stored for an employer to review as well, until the certification provided to the test taker expires.
-They will have to expire due to the forgetting curves, as the certificates would not mean much if they did not ensure profficiency in the topics tested that were tested.
+They will have to expire due to the forgetting curves, as the certificates would not mean much if they did not ensure profficiency in the subjects tested.
 This whole process would be the replacement piece that a degree serves.